sympower/dt-data-load-tool/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-github-actions.md

 ## Monitor (and manually trigger) the pipeline

 The pipeline is now running every 30 minutes as you have scheduled.
-The `dlt deploy` command line tool printed out a `github.com/.../actions/workflows/run_chess_workflow.yml` link where you can monitor (and manually trigger) the GitHub Actions workflow that runs your pipeline in your repository.
+The `data_load_tool deploy` command line tool printed out a `github.com/.../actions/workflows/run_chess_workflow.yml` link where you can monitor (and manually trigger) the GitHub Actions workflow that runs your pipeline in your repository.